timKraeuter/rust_bpmn_analyzer/README.md

 # BPMN coverage

-The BPMN elements in green are supported by the analyzer.
+The analyzer supports the green BPMN elements.
 We follow the structure of the [Camunda 8 documentation](https://docs.camunda.io/docs/components/modeler/bpmn/bpmn-coverage/).

 ## Participants